maungkaungmyatsan-a11y/Laravel-POS-project/README.md

 - Responsive UI
 - Secure & Role-based Access

-- This POS web application is built using Laravel (PHP) with Bootstrap 5 for responsive UI, jQuery and JavaScript for interactivity, and MySQL for data management.
+- This POS project is built using Laravel (PHP) with Bootstrap 5 for responsive UI, jQuery and JavaScript for interactivity, and MySQL for data management.